SFDO-Community-Sprints/summit-events-app-documentation/docs/Getting-Started/create-basic-event.md

 **Save** Summit Event record.

-## Create the Related Event Instance
+## Create an Event Instance Record
+The Event Instance record is the occurrance of your event.
+Most events will have one but if your event is a series, it may have more than one.
 Navigate to the Summit Event Instance Related List on the Event record and create a New Summit Event Instance.

 ![CreateBasicEventInstanceButton](images/CreateBasicEvent_NewInstanceButton.png)